marasco/gitbook-wpr-tournated/getting-started/draws-and-schedule.md

 3. Via Generate-->Order of Play (Schedule) button: **UNDER CONSTRUCTION**.
 Currently, if you click this (make sure to do x2 - once in the Groups tab for Groups format draws, once in the Knockout tab for Knockout format draws -), all matches populate into the grid on the Order of Play tab, but with only basic logic (i.e. R1 before R2, but not incorporating rest times, maximum matches per day, etc.) and with potential conflicts between Groups matches and Knockout matches.
 The TD is advised to review closely and reshuffle significantly if using this method.

+In all cases for any method, it is recommended to have at least a basic sketch if not spreadsheet of desired schedule next to you as you complete scheduling in the software.

 Please remember when scheduling to include minimum rest time for players – generally 90 minutes (search “rest” in USPA rulebook for details), and to adhere to “matches per day” maximums (“two main draw matches per day in USPA 2000, 1000 and 500.
 In USPA 250 and 100, or where main draw matches utilize a 3rd set tiebreaker, three matches may be scheduled in one day”).

 As much as possible, schedule matches such that upcoming opponents will have equal rest prior to their match – i.e. If the final is at 1pm, both semis should be at 10am rather than one semi at 10am and one semi at 9am.